snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

   Note that adding sequence database is a one-time operation that stores the database files in a hidden directory (On Mac, they are in "~/.repp/dbs").

 * It is optional to have a primer database, but it is good practice to have an organized local collection for re-using primers.
-In the repp_test example, the primer database is called "primer_database.csv", which has two columns, "primer_id" and "sequence".
-This particular file looks like this:
+In the repp_test example, the primer database is called "primer_database.csv", which has two columns, "primer_id" and "sequence":

   | primer_id | sequence                         |
   | :-------- | :------------------------------- |